“Life is a maths equation. In order to gain the most, you have to know how to convert negatives into positives”

-- develop curiosity and creativity by reason mathematically and following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language
+- develop curiosity and resilience by reasoning mathematically and following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

-- Develop a sense of community where children share their mathematical reasoning in a supportive, honest and friendly environment where children are prepared to take risks and secure a deep understanding.
+- Share their mathematical reasoning in a respectful and friendly environment where children are prepared to take risks and secure a deep understanding.

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

-- have developed and mastered life long learning skills that can be applied to a 21st century Britain.
+- take on the responsibility of developing and mastering life long learning skills that can be applied to a 21st century Britain.

-- stay motivated and committed believing they can do it!
+- have self belief believing they can do it!

 The mathematics curriculum at St Joseph’s will offer children the opportunities to draw upon skills, behaviours and knowledge.
 To be able to do this, all pupils are: